dockur/macos/readme.md

 ## Features ✨

 - Runs macOS inside a Docker container
+- Automatic download of the installation files
 - Web-based viewer for controlling the VM
-- Automatic download of the installation files
 - Near-native performance with KVM acceleration
-- Configurable CPU, RAM, and disk size
+- Customizable CPU, memory, and storage allocation
 - USB passthrough and host folder sharing
 - Supports bridge, user-mode, macvlan, and macvtap networking